antifragilesoftware/vagrant-zipkin/README.md

 * Vagrant Omnibus plugin - https://github.com/schisamo/vagrant-omnibus

-  To update the version of Chef in the base box to a later version
+  So that the version of Chef in the base box is updated to a later version.
+To install the plugin:

 ```
 vagrant plugin install vagrant-omnibus